Augusta, Waterville area bridge, cribbage results - CentralMaine.com

 Augusta Bridge Club

-AUGUSTA — Augusta duplicate bridge club winners for Wednesday were Audrey and Carroll Harding, Fred Letourneau and Sharron Hinckley, and Ron Cote and Paul Jones.
-Winners on Thursday were Pat Damon and Ken Harvey, Anthony Frates and Nancy Lenfest, and Fred Letourneau and Sharron Hinckley.
+AUGUSTA — Augusta duplicate bridge club winners for Wednesday were north/south — Kathleen Burden and Sharron Hinckley, Jane Elliott and David Offer, and Sue Morrison and David Bourque; east/west — Paul Sherman and Paul Mitnik, Fred Letourneau and Jeanine Kivus, and Ken Harvey and Joanna Dennis.
+Winners on Thursday were Martha Morrill and Marilyn Ware, Jane Elliott and David Offer, Fred and Lorry Letourneau, and Ken Harvey and Kathleen Burden.

 The club meets at 1 p.m.
 Wednesdays at Granite Hill Estates, 60 Balsam Drive, Hallowell, and 6:30 p.m.
 Thursdays at Kennebec Plaza, 20 Willow St., Augusta.
 All are welcome; a partner is guaranteed.
 For more information, call Janet Arey at 933-4984.